jucacrispim/tupi/README.rst

 Usage
 -----

-Tupi is create to serve and upload files to a directory.
+Tupi was created to serve and upload files to a directory.
 So first lets create a directory with files

 .. code-block:: sh